-The supplier must comply with a certain time frame, counting from the date a compensation claim is filed, to the date of shipping the items.
+2. The supplier must comply with a certain time frame, counting from the date a compensation claim is filed to the date of shipping the items.

-Don’t expect the supplier to cover the additional shipping costs, duties and taxes.
+3. Don’t expect the supplier to cover the additional shipping costs, duties, and taxes.
 For duties and taxes, you can claim request a deduction from the local tax and customs authorities (there are regulations in most countries concerning international replacements), while the shipping may be compensated by your insurance company.

-Warranty terms of many manufacturers is not much more than a written statement that they will ‘repair all defective items’.
+Warranty terms of many manufacturers are not much more than a written statement that they will ‘repair all defective items.
 Now, that is a slight problem.
 They are in China, and you are likely very far from China.
 Thus, the first step is to get the items returned.
 As such, the following questions must be answered:

 Who is covering the return freight?
 (Most likely the importer)

 What if the items are not allowed to pass through customs in China?
 (The Chinese customs, ‘Hai Guan’ often acts in mysterious ways)